Skin Cancer: Start Protecting Yourself Today

-Over the past three decades, there have been more cases of skin cancer than all other cancers combined.
+More people are diagnosed with skin cancer each year in the U.S. than all other cancers combined, according to the Skin Cancer Foundation.
 In fact, one in five Americans will be diagnosed in their lifetime.
 Statistics like these are why experts encourage preventive steps to keep your skin healthy and safe.
 But first, you need to know what you’re dealing with.
 There are four primary types of skin cancer:

 - Basal Cell Carcinoma: This is the most common skin cancer and it typically looks like a flesh colored, pearl-like bump.